fouzdertech/business-suite-doc/Task-Management/Milestone-Tracking.md

 # Milestone Tracking

 Milestone tracking helps you monitor significant project checkpoints and achievements.
-This guide explains how to effectively use milestone tracking features in CloudOnex Business Suite.
+This guide explains how to effectively use milestone tracking features in FouzderIT Business Suite.

 ## Understanding Milestones